-If you are a GoPro owner you should take the time to dive into this awesome feature and I guarantee you will be in love with it.
+If you are a GoPro owner you should take the time to dive into the awesome GoPro time-lapse feature and I guarantee you will be in love with it.

 Before we get to it, let’s start with the very beginning, shall we?